Nov 29, 2023

 You can avoid this by regularly auditing and updating your content.
 Use SEO research tools to monitor search trends and keywords, and keep an eye out for what your competitors are doing.

-One of the biggest misconceptions is that there is only one way of monetizing your blog – mainly by plastering your whole blog full of banner ads.
-Thankfully, the reality is far from that.
+One of the biggest misconceptions is that there is only one way of monetizing your blog – by plastering the entire blog with banner ads.
+However, the reality is far from that.

-We hope this article has helped you learn how to build a blog and earn a side income from it.
-If you have any questions, let us know in the comment section below.
+We hope this article has helped you learn how to build a blog and make money blogging.
+If you have any questions, let us know in the comments section below.

 How to Start a Blog FAQ